 Employees who call the ethics hotline and who choose to remain anonymous are asked only to identify themselves as a CIBC Mellon employee so that the ClearView Connects ethics hotline operators can determine which company is being affected by what is being reported.

 Policy Ownership

-Corporate Compliance is the owner of the Code.
-All concerns and questions related to the requirements and maintenance of the Code should be directed to Corporate Compliance (corporatecompliance@cibcmellon.com).
+Human Resources is the owner of the Code.
+All concerns and questions related to the requirements and maintenance of the Code should be directed to Human Resources (humanresources@cibcmellon.com).